-OEA Rule 621.12 grants an Administrative Judge ("AJ") the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
-The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.3 Additionally, OEA Rule 621.3(a)-(b), states that failure to prosecute an appeal includes, but is not limited to, a failure to:
+OEA Rule 621.11 grants an Administrative Judge ("AJ") the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
+The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.2 Additionally, OEA Rule 621.3(a)-(c), states that failure to prosecute an appeal includes, but is not limited to, a failure to:

-- (a) Appear at a scheduled proceeding after receiving notice; or - (b) Submit required documents after being provided with a deadline for such submission.
+- (a) Appear at a scheduled proceeding after receiving notice; or - (b) Submit required documents after being provided with a deadline for such submission. - (c) Inform this Office of a change of address which results in correspondence being returned.

-Moreover, this Office has consistently held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit required documents.4 Employee did not appear at the scheduled Prehearing Conference and he failed to submit a response to the June 4th Order for Statement of Good Cause.
+Moreover, this Office has consistently held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding, submit required documents, or update this Office with a change of address.3 Employee did not appear at the scheduled Prehearing Conference and he failed to submit a response to the August 20th Order for Statement of Good Cause.
 Employee's appearance at the scheduled Prehearing Conference was necessary to address pertinent issues in this matter and was required for a proper resolution of this matter on its merits.
-Further, both the May 20th and June 4th Orders advised Employee that failure to comply could result in sanctions, including dismissal.
+Further, both the July 19th and August 20th Orders advised Employee that failure to comply could result in sanctions, including dismissal.
 The undersigned concludes that Employee's failure to prosecute his appeal is a violation of OEA Rule 621.
 Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office.
 Accordingly, this matter should be dismissed for Employee's failure to prosecute his appeal.

-2 59 DCR 2129 (March 16, 2012).
+1 59 DCR 2129 (March 16, 2012).

-3 See OEA Rule 621.3.
+2 See OEA Rule 621.3.